Facts and Statistics

 - Childhood hospitalizations for food allergy tripled between the late 1990s and the mid-2000s.

-- About 40 percent of children with food allergies have experienced a severe allergic reaction such as anaphylaxis.
+- More than 40 percent of children with food allergies have experienced a severe allergic reaction such as anaphylaxis.

 Serious Allergic Reactions Require Immediate Treatment